gleam-lang/vscode-gleam/README.md

-# Gleam VSCode Syntax Highlighter
+# Gleam Syntax

-A basic Gleam syntax highlighter for VSCode. <!-- Extension available at the [VSCode Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=gleam-syntax.gleam-syntax) -->
+A basic Gleam syntax highlighter for VSCode.

 [Learn more about Gleam here](https://gleam.run/)